Jump to content

 • About Me

-Work in ag industry.
+Work in Mental Health Industry with adolescents.
 I enjoy fishing smaller streams for smallmouth bass.
-I have been making custom lures for approximately 7 years.
+I have been making custom lures since 2014.
 I make spinnerbaits, hair jigs, silicone jigs, wooden jerkbaits and crankbaits.
-I most enjoy making unique, original creations that combine multiple materials/ color combinations.
+I mostly enjoy making unique, original creations that combine multiple materials/ color combinations.

 Recent Profile Visitors